 Not only are they fun for the kids to play with, but they are also a great way to keep track of the kids at night and line the path from the tent to the cooking area or the bathroom!

-Safety Tips For Camping
+Important Safety Tips For Camping With Kids

 The number one rule when camping with kids is that you want everyone to be safe!